 - Lower interest rates reduce the cost of mortgage interest repayments.
 This gives households greater disposable income and encourages spending.

 - Lower interest rates reduce the incentive to save.

-- Lower interest rates reduce the value of the Pound, making exports cheaper and increases export demand.
+- Lower interest rates reduce the value of the Pound, making exports cheaper and increase export demand.

-- Increase monetary base and cash reserves of banks, which should enable higher lending.
+- Increase the monetary base and cash reserves of banks, which should enable higher lending.